s-earnest/s-earnest.github.io/_tabs/about.md

 What sets me apart is the dedication to continual learning.
 I constantly seek out new knowledge, staying abreast of the latest trends and technologies in both fields.
 This continuous expansion of the skill set is not solely for personal growth; it's also about empowering others.
 By breaking down sophisticated topics into easier-to-grasp concepts, I help peers and other people alike to light up with "aha" moments, fostering a learning environment that is both informative and inspiring.

+# Online
+I promise not to junk your emails or feedback as I rarely post on social media these days.
+Feel free to keep in touch via email or on any of the online service below to connect.

+# Offline

+When I am not in front of a computer, I spend time riding Onewheel around Vancouver, or going out for dinner or to watch a good movie at the theatre.
+As you can see, simple things in life make me happy.

+### Ways to Contact Me.

+Have a question?
+Feel free to send an [email](mailto:s.ernest@gmx.us) or if you prefer a virtual [meeting]( https://calendly.com/s-earnest/15min ){:target="_blank"}